isongjosiah/eph413/README.md

 going for a likely suboptimal solution for instance training genomic data from european descent in a cluster.
 - what would be the best way to identify the different heterogeneity and what are the privacy concern and how much of a concern is it?
 How can we abstract semi-sensitive data if possible and identify the trade-offs when it isn't.
+- can we handle temporal data heterogeneity shift

 ## Rough system architecture
 we have aware-clients containing data, we have the central server containing the global model and a hypernetwork for generating